BBC News Summary: History

-BBC One 8pm News Summary
+BBC One 8 pm News Summary

-In May 2007 Natasha Kaplinsky and Suzanne Virdee presented a new peaktime summary during its initial pilot in the Midlands.
+In May 2007, Natasha Kaplinsky and Suzanne Virdee presented a new peaktime summary during its initial pilot in the Midlands.
 The intention was originally to target the young, professional and working markets.
 It was broadcast on weeknights at 8:00 pm on BBC One.

-In October 2007 Natasha Kaplinsky left BBC News, and Kate Silverton was announced as the launch presenter.
+In October 2007, Natasha Kaplinsky left BBC News, and Kate Silverton was announced as the launch presenter.
 Initially, the presenter of the BBC News at Six or BBC News at Ten presented Friday editions, but Ellie Crisell later became the Friday presenter.

-In February 2008 Silverton left the update to present BBC News at One and was replaced by Crisell, who took maternity leave the following month.
+In February 2008, Silverton left the update to present BBC News at One and was replaced by Crisell, who took maternity leave the following month.
 During this time Riz Lateef and Celina Hinchcliffe presented the update, while others including Sophie Long and Luisa Baldini also appeared.

-On 21 April 2008 the summary got a new logo and graphics as part of a BBC News relaunch.
+On 21 April 2008, the summary got a new logo and graphics as part of a BBC News relaunch.
 In October 2008 Crisell returned to the update.
 Riz Lateef became the new Friday and relief presenter.

 On 18 March 2013, the programme moved to Broadcasting House, along with the BBC News Channel and the other BBC One bulletins, and began broadcasting in high-definition.

-The final BBC One 8pm News Summary was aired on 30 May 2018.
+The final BBC One 8 pm News Summary was aired on 30 May 2018.

-Final Presenters (BBC One 8pm News Summary)
+Final presenters (BBC One 8 pm News Summary)

-Main presenter of the networked 8 pm bulletin - Ellie Crisell - left the summary for South East Today and since then multiple presenters hosted in a rotation, consisting of:
+Main presenter of the networked 8 pm bulletin – Ellie Crisell – left the summary for South East Today and since then multiple presenters hosted in a rotation, consisting of: